rizkihds/ai-deepseek_setup/README.md

 Now, you also have a **backup & recovery plan** to ensure your setup remains secure and recoverable, along with automated upload to **Digital Ocean Spaces**. 🔄☁️

-# Optimize DeepSeek LLM based on data, you can follow these steps:
+# Optimize DeepSeek LLM based on Data📊
+* follow these steps
 ### 1. **Enable Query Logging & Analysis**

 * Ensure that all user queries and model responses are stored in MariaDB.